-The restraint of the child shall give the required protection in any position specified for the Child Restraint System;
+The restraint of the child shall give the required protection in any position specified for the Enhanced Child Restraint System;

-For"Special Needs Restraints" the primary means of restraint shall give the required protection in any intended position of the Child Restraint System without the use of the additional restraining devices which may be present;
+For"Special Needs Restraints" the primary means of restraint shall give the required protection in any intended position of the Enhanced Child Restraint System without the use of the additional restraining devices which may be present;

-The Child Restraint System shall be such that the child may be easily and readily restrained or removed.
-In the case of a Child Restraint System in which the child is restrained by means of a harness belt or a Y-shaped belt without a retractor each shoulder restraint and lap strap shall be capable of movement relative to each other during the procedure prescribed in paragraph 6.7.1.4. below; in these cases the belt assembly of the Child Restraint System may be designed with two or more connecting parts.
+The Enhanced Child Restraint System shall be such that the child may be easily and readily restrained or removed.
+In the case of an Enhanced Child Restraint System in which the child is restrained by means of a harness belt or a Y-shaped belt without a retractor each shoulder restraint and lap strap shall be capable of movement relative to each other during the procedure prescribed in paragraph 6.7.1.4. below; in these cases the Enhanced Child Restraint System belt assembly may be designed with two or more connecting parts.

 For "Special Needs Restraints" it is recognized that the additional restraining devices will restrict the speed by which a child can be restrained and removed.
 However, the additional devices shall be designed to release quickly so far as possible;

-If it is possible to change the inclination of the Child Restraint System, this change in inclination shall not require manual readjustment of any other part of the Child Restraint System.
-A deliberate hand-action shall be necessary in order to change the inclination of the Child Restraint System;
+If it is possible to change the inclination of the Enhanced Child Restraint System, this change in inclination shall not require manual readjustment of any other part of the Enhanced Child Restraint System.
+A deliberate hand-action shall be necessary in order to change the inclination of the Enhanced Child Restraint System;